 - Target markets.

-- Financial performance of the company during the period analyzed.
+- Financial performance of the company in the period analyzed.

-This analysis contextualizes transactions and helps justify margins obtained compared to comparables.
+This analysis contextualizes transactions and supports margins obtained before comparables.

 All related parties must be clearly identified, specifying: